iskur/varwg/docs/CITATION_SECTION.md

 ## Citation

-If you use VG in your research, please cite:
+If you use VarWG in your research, please cite:

 **Schlabing, D., Frassl, M. A., Eder, M., Rinke, K., & Bárdossy, A. (2014).** Use of a weather generator for simulating climate change effects on ecosystems: A case study on Lake Constance. *Environmental Modelling & Software*, 61, 326-338. https://doi.org/10.1016/j.envsoft.2014.06.028